 Below: When we first met “Lolly Jo” (a 26′ Contessa), her name was “Sterling”.
 For several years, she had been biding her time in a field of golden rod on a farm in Ontario, waiting for a good home.
 After several months of looking at many boats, we chose her.

 Below: The challenge would be to transport her to Montreal.
-My husband, Paul, managed to find someone in the area to haul the boat out the field, repair the trailer, and haul the boat to our club.
 It arrived in late October.
-The sailing season was over, so we prepared her to bed down for the winter.
+The sailing season was over, so it was prepared to bed down for the winter.

-Below: During the long winter, Paul organized and planned, preparing a strategy to get LJ in the water by Launch Day in early May.
+Below: During the long winter, plans were made to get LJ in the water by Launch Day in early May.

 Below: As soon as the most of the snow had melted and there was little chance there would be any more, the tarp came off and the work began.
 Though quite chilly at times, we worked on the boat, as well as had contractors working on larger projects.
 Here you can see the windows had been pried off, replaced with tape and plastic, while we prepared the new ones to go in.

-Below: Re-naming the boat was a HUGE debate.
-We had found out the previous owner had planned to name it “Lolly Joe”.
-I fell in love with the name, but Paul had reservations, not wanting to usurp the previous owners idea, I think.
-In the end, he relented, and “Lolly Jo” (sans the “e”) won out.
+In re-naming the boat, the previous owner had planned to name it “Lolly Joe”.
+I fell in love with the name.
 I think it suits her well.